Plan USA: Finances and structure

 Plan International USA is a publicly funded American non-profit charitable organization, deriving its income from a combination of individual contributions and private and federal grants.
-The total operating revenue in 2021 for the organization was approximately $68.2 million.
+The total operating revenue in 2024 for the organization was approximately $58.6 million.
 The headquarters are located in Providence, Rhode Island.

 Shanna Marzilli was named President & CEO in January 2023.
-She proceeds the position being help by Mustafa Kudrati for 10 months and Dr. Tessie San Martin, who served for 11 years and stepped down in 2021.
-Other executive team members include Dave Cannata, Chief Financial Officer; Jim Peters, General Counsel; Erin Mulanaphy, Chief People & Culture Officer: and Jennifer Trainor, Chief Marketing Officer.
+She proceeds to the position held by Mustafa Kudrati for 10 months and Dr. Tessie San Martin, who served for 11 years and stepped down in 2021.
+Other executive team members include Dave Cannata, Chief Financial Officer; Jim Peters, General Counsel; Katherine Williford, Chief Development Officer; and Jennifer Trainor, Chief Strategy Officer.
 Plan USA's board of directors has included at least one youth representative since 2015.
 In addition, the Plan USA Youth Advisory Board is a youth-led group that advises the organization on projects and participates in events.
 The Youth Advisory Board runs the annual Youth Leadership Academy, a yearlong program designed to train and support young activists as they create change in their communities.